qd-qd/sdk-tutorials/onboarding/chapter-1/3-working-blockchain-ecosystem.md

 ## Smart contracts and decentralized applications (dApps)

 So far this course has frequently used financial transactions as a convenient way to illustrate the functioning of blockchain.
-However, a "transaction" can really be *any* kind of data transmission, not necessarily some directly related to money or a different form of value transfer.
+However, a "transaction" can really be *any* kind of data transmission, not necessarily one directly related to money or a different form of value transfer.

-The potential this represents was first implemented by **Ethereum**, a platform that was designed to allow the creation of decentralized applications (dApps): pieces of autonomous software that are stored on and run from a blockchain. dApps typically utilize smart contracts, which are also autonomous computer programs (or transaction protocols).
+The potential this represents was deliberately implemented by **Ethereum**, a Virtual Machine platform that was designed for the creation of decentralized applications (dApps): pieces of autonomous software that are stored on and run from a blockchain. dApps typically utilize smart contracts, which are also autonomous computer programs (or transaction protocols).

 ### What is a contract?